LogicalMagician/1337Pad/README.md

 Press save once you have set a password, and then you will be able to save your note locally which is a file with extension .1337

-Your note will be encrypted using AES encryption while applying a random 512bit salt.
+Your note will be encrypted using AES encryption while applying a salt.

 To decrypt the note you can open it by pressing open then select your .1337 note file and it will prompt you to enter your decryption password to decrypt the note.